-International Watch Museum La Chaux-de-Fonds
+Visit to the International Watch Museum

-A fascinating journey through time
+A fascinating journey through time in La Chaux-de-Fonds

-To the nearest femtosecond !
+To the nearest femtosecond!

 How long does one second last?
 Who decides what time it is?
 The scholarly quest for precision has been at the heart of watchmaking innovation since the 17th century.
 Oscillators are key to developments in this field: the pendulum, the spring balance and, later, quartz, have all increased timekeeping accuracy.
+These innovations allowed them to increase the accuracy of the clock many times over and can be experienced in the exhibition area.

 An audio guide is also available for the tour.